Ezku/ag-magic-model/README.md

 ### Magical model accessors

-#### `Model.magical.label`
+#### `Model.magical.label[fieldName]`

-`Model.magical.label[fieldName]` accesses the formatted label of a field.
+Access the formatted label of a field.

 ### Magical record accessors

 #### `record.magical.title`

-`record.magical.title` accesses the formatted title of a data record.
+Access the formatted title of a data record.

-#### `record.magical.formatted`
+#### `record.magical.formatted[fieldName]`

-`record.magical.formatted[fieldName]` accesses the value of a field formatted as a string.
+Access the value of a field formatted as a string.

 Formatting takes into account the field's type, and possible other configuration options defined in Composer.
 For instance, a field with they display type `date` will be formatted as `YYYY-MM-DD` by default, but this can be overridden by configuring the data field in Composer.